tonywang3571/PyBer_Analysis/README.md

 ## Overview of Project

 **Purpose:**
-V. Isualize, the CEO of a ride sharing company called Pyber, has tasked us with analyzing data and creating visualizations from January to early May for the 2019 year.
+V. Isualize, the CEO of a ride sharing company called PyBer, has tasked us with analyzing data and creating visualizations from January to early May for the 2019 year.
 She was impressed with our initial analysis and has given Omar and I another assignment.
-The purpose of this analysis is to use Python and Pandas to create a new summary DataFrame and multiple-line graph that shows the total weekly fares for each city type.
+The purpose of this analysis is to use Python and Pandas to create a new summary dataframe and multiple-line graph that shows the total weekly fares for each city type.

 ## Resources: